CRA Home Office Expenses COVID-19

 The COVID-19 pandemic has forced many businesses to lock down their stores, offices and other business premises.
-It has been nearly four months since millions of Canadian employees began working from home.
+Nearly two years have passed since millions of Canadian employees began working from home.
 Such employees have created workspaces in their homes, from which they now carry out their employment duties.
 As well, many have made investments in home office supplies and equipment to perform their work.
-Some of these expenses relating to an employee’s home office may be deducted from one’s salary for the 2020 tax year provided it meets certain criteria.
+Some of these expenses relating to an employee’s home office may be deducted from one’s salary for the 2020, 2021, or 2022 tax years provided they meet certain criteria.
 While employers may assist their employees in meeting these requirements, this raises questions as to the deductibility of home office expenses, including:

 - Can employees deduct home office expenses for tax purposes?